Steve Yzerman, The Captain

 Coach Scotty Bowman (Photo by Denis Brodeur/NHLI via Getty Images)

-Yzerman’s dedication and extreme tolerance for pain would allow him to get back on the ice 2 months before many thought he would.
-He would go on to have a good season, scoring 82 points in 58 games, helping the Red Wings lead the league in scoring.
-Unfortunately, the Red Wings would be upset in the first round of the playoffs by the San Jose Sharks, a team that on paper was vastly inferior to the Wings.
+Yzerman’s dedication and extreme tolerance for pain would allow him to get back on the ice two months before many thought he would.
+He went on to have a good season, scoring 82 points in 58 games, helping the Red Wings lead the league in scoring.
+Unfortunately, the Red Wings were upset in the first round of the playoffs by the San Jose Sharks, a team that on paper was vastly inferior to the Wings.

 Yzerman’s NHL Career Continues

-During the offseason, Yzerman would need a second surgery for his neck and back pain that plagued him all season, a result of the hit by Steen.
-He would sit and wait out the trade rumors and rehabilitate over the summer, hoping again that he could come back the same player.
-He would not be the same player the next season, however, it was not a result of his injury or subsequent rehabilitation.
+During the offseason, Yzerman needed a second surgery for his neck and back pain that plagued him all season, a result of the hit by Steen.
+He sat and waited out the trade rumors and rehabilitated over the summer, hoping again that he could come back the same player.
+He was not the same player the next season, however, it was not a result of his injury or subsequent rehabilitation.

 Bowman was also busy during the offseason.
 He was looking to create a new game plan for the upcoming season.
 Associate coach Barry Smith had returned from a coaching stint in Sweden, suggesting a defensive checking system he discovered while there called the “left wing lock.”
 It was a basic system that consisted of one forward, on the left side of the rink, staying back and helping out the defenders while trying to prevent an attack by the opposition.

 The 1994-95 season would not begin as scheduled.
-Fueled by rising players salaries, many teams were struggling financially.
+Fueled by rising players’ salaries, many teams were struggling financially.
 Owners and players could not agree on a new contract.
 As a result, the owners locked out the players until the two sides finally came to an agreement.
-The season began on January 20th, 1995, 103 days from the scheduled start.
+The season began on Jan.
+20, 1995, 103 days from the scheduled start.

 The lockout didn’t seem to affect the Red Wings at all.
 They stormed out of the gate on fire, armed with a new “defense first” style that the captain bought into, and the rest of the team followed.
 They would be awarded the Presidents’ Trophy as the top team in the regular season with a record of 33-11-4.
 The team would then storm through the first three rounds of the playoffs beating the Dallas Stars, San Jose Sharks and Chicago Blackhawks in five, four and five games, respectively.
 For the first time since 1966, the Red Wings were going to the Stanley Cup finals.

-Unfortunately, Detroit would be swept by the New Jersey Devils.
+Unfortunately, Detroit was swept by the New Jersey Devils.
 While Yzerman played well, he was hindered by a knee injury suffered in the second round against the Sharks and would not be at the top of his game.
 Once again, Yzerman and the Red Wings would go home disappointed.

 Another Difficult Offseason